meteor/galaxy-docs/source/deploy-to-galaxy.md

 ---
-title: Deploy Quick Start
+title: Deploy to Galaxy
 order: 19
-description: Learn how to deploy on Galaxy.
+description: Learn how to deploy on Galaxy by setting up Push to Deploy.
+The easiest and fastest way of deploying your Meteor app.
 ---

-Meteor Cloud allows you to deploy Meteor apps with simple steps.
-This quickstart guide will walk the basics of deploying your apps.
+Galaxy makes it simple to deploy, scale, and monitor your apps.
+This guide will walk new users through deploying Meteor apps.

 <h2 id="sign-up">Sign up for Meteor Cloud</h2>

-You will need a Meteor Cloud account in order to deploy your app.
-You can [Sign up here](https://cloud.meteor.com/?isSignUp=true).
+You need a Meteor Cloud account in order to deploy your apps.
+If you don't have one yet, you can [sign up here](https://cloud.meteor.com/?isSignUp=true).

 <h2 id="deploy-a-new-app">Deploy a new app</h2>

-Start by going to your Meteor Cloud account [here](https://cloud.meteor.com/).
-Then go to *apps* > *Deploy a new app*.
-Once there, you'll see the configuration page:
+Start by going to your [Meteor Cloud account](https://cloud.meteor.com/).
+Then go to *Apps* > *Deploy new app*.
+Once there, you'll see this configuration page:

 <img src="images/push-to-deploy-first-step.png" style="width: 780px;">